-Interest rate sensitive and inflation sensitive asset classes help to hedge the economic exposures to interest rates and inflation in the Plan’s liabilities.
-Return enhancing asset classes provide the opportunity for long-term enhanced returns and diversification in managing contribution rate volatility.
-It is acknowledged that several asset classes in which the Fund invests have characteristics and risk factors that fit into more than one of these categories.
+Interest Rate Sensitive and Inflation Sensitive asset classes help to hedge the economic exposures to interest rates and inflation in the Plan’s liabilities.
+Return Enhancing asset classes provide the opportunity for long-term enhanced returns and diversification in managing contribution rate volatility.
+Several asset classes in which the Fund invests have characteristics and risk factors that fit into more than one of these categories.

 Asset Mix / Risk Tolerance